 Using the two lemmas above, we can transform all F(G) into the process P, whose structure we present in Figure 7.
-The full model is in Appendix C.
+The full model is in the extended version [19, Appendix C].

 In this model, the adversary is also able to choose which processes communicate, and thus controls the underlying network topology.
 Given the process model based on the graph G in Figure 6 and our ProVerif model P, we show that the transformations have been applied correctly.